Nickchapman3773/Uranium-Fever/README.md

 Expand
 </summary>

-- Altering Uranium Fever - We do not support alterations of the list, however, if one were to add mods to the list and put [NoDelete] in front of the name, it would persist despite updates.
+- Altering Uranium Fever - Can I alter mods in Uranium Fever?
+ - We do not support alterations of the list, however, if one were to add mods to the list and put [NoDelete] in front of the name, it would persist despite updates.
 We would strongly advise against removing mods, though.
 - Crashing - I am crashing, what can I do to fix it?
 	- Post your crashlog (found in the Uranium Fever > Stock Game > Crash Logs folder) in the Uranium Fever Support channel on discord (link provided above).
 - Failed and Slow Nexus Downloads - Why are all of my downloads so slow, and eventually failing?